ComputePods interface format

 - DELETE

-is a dictionary of server HTTP mount points.
-Associated with each mount point is a JSON object with the propertiesbody
+httpRoutesThehttpRoutesis a dictionary of server HTTP mount points.
+Associated with each mount point is a JSON object with the propertiesbody(which is the name of ajsonTypein thejsonSchemaDefs),url(a string URL template for the mount point),actions(an array ofGET,POST,PUTandDELETEHTTP actions).
+ThebodyjsonTypeis expected JSON payload and response (if any).
+Each JSON type MUST be described in thejsonSchemaDefsdictionary.

 Question: Since the HTTP route orders tend to be significant, should this be an ordered array (or can we simply order the keys)?